Sean-Toroghi/Deep-learning/Computer Vision.md

 ```

 ### Sequential method for building a neural network
-Employ sequene method simplofies building a neural network.
-It uses `Sequencial` class, and requires to perform the same steps as `nn.Module` to build a network.
+Employ sequence method simplified building a neural network.
+It uses the `Sequential` class, and requires to perform the same steps as `nn.Module` to build a network.

 ### Saving/loading a model
  To define a model, we need three components:
-- unique name for each parameter corespond to `__init__`
+- unique name for each parameter correspond to `__init__`
 - logic to connect every tensor in the network to one another correspond to `forward`
 - a value (weight/bias) of each tensor correspond to the updated weight/bias during training

 Employ  `model.state_dict()` is used to save/load a model.
-It reqturns a dictionary, in which keys are the names of the model's layers, valuyes are the weights of the layers.
-Note to send model to cpu before initialize the save method.
+It returns a dictionary, in which keys are the names of the model's layers, values are the weights of the layers.
+Note to send model to cpu before initializing the save method.
 This way we save cpu tensors, and can later load them even if cuda is not available.

 When loading a saved mode, we need to first build a model with the exact same architecture as the saved model, and assign the saved values to it.

-__Note:__ although an alternative method for saving a model is to save its architecture and parameters together via invocking `torch.save(model, '<path>')` and load it later via `torch.load(mdoel,'<path>')`, it is not advisable.
+__Note:__ although an alternative method for saving a model is to save its architecture and parameters together via invoking `torch.save(model, '<path>')` and load it later via `torch.load(model,'<path>')`, it is not advisable.
 In case the torch version changes, we won't be able to run it (incompatible torch version between saved and load models).

 __Example: building a toy model with Sequential method__
 ```python